Moving On Group

 The Moving On Group (MOG) is a peer support group for patients, who have recently finished their breast cancer treatment.

-This is a six week programme, held every Friday afternoon at the Breast Care Unit from 1pm – 3.30pm.
+This is a five week programme, held every Friday afternoon at the Breast Care Unit from 1pm to 3:30pm.
 There is a maximum of 7 patients in each group.

 The group is a great way of getting support from other patients who have been through breast cancer.
-It is run by our Macmillan Counsellor, Michelle Quick Reg MBACP, and one of our Breast Care Nurses, Mary Costelloe.
+It is run by a clinical psychologist and breast care nurse.

 If you would like to join, please call 01803 655634, leaving your name and hospital number and we will invite you to our next available programme.